delmic/odemis/doc/develop/base-api.rst

 DataFlow
 ========
-Represent a (possibly infinite) dataset which is generated by blocks over time (as a *flow* along the time).
+Represents a (possibly infinite) dataset which is generated by blocks over time (as a *flow* along the time).
 For example, this allows to represent the output of a hardware detector, or the computed image whenever a user changes processing settings.